pimotte/nomic/README.md

 The total score of the player must reflect the gamestate.

 Players are excempt from this rule so long as they do not have at least one merged rule-change Pull Request.
+They can temporarily record their initial score in the player list.

 ## Mutable Rules